Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Allocate_NCN_IP_Addresses.md

             | jq -r '.access_token')
     ```

-2. Determine the component name (xname) of the NCN by referring to the HMN of the systems SHCD if it has not been determined yet.
+1. Determine the component name (xname) of the NCN by referring to the HMN of the systems SHCD, if it has not been determined yet.

-    Sample row from the HMN tab of a SHCD:
+    Sample row from the `HMN` tab of a SHCD:
     | Source (J20)    | Source Rack (K20) | Source Location (L20) | (M20) | Parent (N20) | (O20)| Source Port (P20) | Destination (Q20) | Destination Rack (R20) | Destination Location (S20) | (T20) | Destination Port (U20) |
     | --------------- | ----------------- | --------------------- | ----- | ------------ | ---- | ----------------- | ----------------- | ---------------------- | -------------------------- | ----- | ---------------------- |
     | wn01            | x3000             | u04                   | -     |              |      | j3                | sw-smn01          | x3000                  | u14                        | -     | j48                    |